ArduinoSmarthomeDe/arduino-siemens-knx-standard-55/README.md

 ## Description

+Arduino Uno clone for mounting with GIRA 55 standard frames.
+A Siemens KNX bus coupler can be mounted on the back.
+There is also a temperature sensor at the front.

 **NOTICE: All brands mentioned are for explanation purposes only.
 This is not an official GIRA or Siemens product and just a pure DIY project.**